rabbitmq/rabbitmq-website/site/persistence-conf.md

    index uses a small amount of memory for every message in the store.

-### <a id="index-embedding" class="anchor" href="#index-embedding">Message Embedding in Queue Indices</a>

-There are advantages and disadvantages to writing messages to the queue index.

-This feature has advantages and disadvantages.
-Main advantages are:

- * Messages can be written to disk in one operation rather than two; for tiny messages this can be a substantial gain.
- * Messages that are written to the queue index do not require an entry in the message store index and thus do not have a memory cost when paged out.

-Disadvantages are:

- * The queue index keeps blocks of a fixed number of records in memory; if non-tiny messages are written to the queue index then memory use can be substantial.
- * If a message is routed to multiple queues by an exchange, the message will need to be written to multiple queue indices.
-If such a message is written to the message store, only one copy needs to be written.
- * Unacknowledged messages whose destination is the queue index are always kept in memory.

-The intent is for very small messages to be stored in the queue index as an optimisation, and for all other messages to be written to the message store.
-This is controlled by the configuration item <code>queue_index_embed_msgs_below</code>.
-By default, messages with a serialised size of less than 4096 bytes (including properties and headers) are stored in the queue index.

-Each queue index needs to keep at least one segment file in memory when reading messages from disk.
-The segment file contains records for 16,384 messages.
-Therefore be cautious if increasing <code>queue_index_embed_msgs_below</code>; a small increase can lead to a large amount of memory used.

 ## <a id="limits" class="anchor" href="#limits">OS and Runtime Limits Affecting </a>